fractastical/ar/README.md

           (racket-set! c (racket-list->mlist c))
           ...)

     The only issue then is destructuring args, which Racket doesn't support.
-But that too can use plain old Racket `lambda`s, simply by changing the function's body.
+But that too can use plain old Racket `lambda`s, simply by nesting them.
 Thus, this:

         (fn (a (b (c d)) e) ...)